taskcontrols/py-taskcontrol/README.md

 ##### Version:

-    1.1.0 (functional - not production ready)
+    In Development: 1.2.0 (functional - production ready with most planned features with MVP) Current Version: 1.1.0 (functional - not production ready)

 ##### Package Link: